The Opening Sky will be officially launched at McNally Robinson’s, Grant Park Shopping Centre, Winnipeg. October 7, 2014, at 7 PM in the Atrium.

-If you live in Winnipeg or nearby, please come and help me celebrate the publication of The Opening Sky on October 7.
-We’re planning a great party.
+If you live in Winnipeg or nearby, please come and help me celebrate.

 “I loved this book.
 It thrilled me with its fierce portrayal of how we strive and fail and sometimes even manage to love.” – Alissa York, author of Fauna

 The Afterword Reading Society is the National Post‘s Tuesday book forum, in which readers from across Canada weigh in on a book and pose questions to the author.
 (Weigh in on . . . heck, they grade it!)
-All in good fun–and I’m delighted that The Opening Sky has been chosen as a featured title for late September.
+All in good fun–and I’m delighted that The Opening Sky has been chosen as a featured title for early October.

 If you’d like to get in on the action, score free books, and have your thoughts about them published in a national paper, sign on at The Afterword.